erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_analytics/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Graph Analytics is the best solution for all problems" ✓ **CORRECT**: Graph Analytics has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Graph Analytics is the best solution for all problems" ✓ **CORRECT**: Graph Analytics has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Graph Analytics is too complex to understand" ✓ **CORRECT**: Graph Analytics can be understood by breaking it down into smaller steps